fieserWolF/ditheridoo/doc/ditheridoo.md

 **Dither me like one of your French girls.**

 Ditheridoo is a multicolor bitmap editor for Commodore 64.
-It runs on 64 bit versions of Linux, MacOS, Windows and other systems supported by Python.
+It runs on Linux, MacOS, Windows and other systems supported by Python.

 ![screenshot](./screenshot.png)